ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </Tabs>

 :::info Connection error
-If you get an error with the lite-server connection (Golang), just run the code until you can send the transaction.
-This is because the tonutils-go library uses many lite-servers from the global config that we have specified in the code, but not all lite-servers can accept our connection.
+If an error related to the lite-server connection (Golang) occurs, the code must be run until the transaction can be sent.
+This is because the tonutils-go library uses several different lite-servers through the global configuration that have been specified in the code.
+However, not all lite-servers can accept our connection.
 :::

-After that, we can go to any explorer and see that **our wallet sent four transactions** to the addresses you previously specified.
+After this process is completed it is possible to use a TON blockchain explorer to verify that the wallet sent four transactions to the addresses previously specified.

-### NFT Transfer
+### NFT Transfers

-In addition to regular translations, users often send NFT to each other.
-At the same time, not all libraries contain methods to help with this type of smart contract.
-So we will write a code that will build a transaction for sending an NFT.
-But before that, we lets look at some details of the [standard](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md).
+In addition to regular transactions, users often send NFTs to each other.
+Unfortunately, not all libraries contain methods that are tailored for use with this type of smart contract.
+Therefore, it is necessary to create code that will allow us to build a transaction for sending NFTs.
+First, let's become more familiar with the TON NFT [standard](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md).

-We need [TL-B from this standard for the NFT transfer](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md#1-transfer).
-As you may already know, TL-B describes various structures in TON Blockchain.
-Let’s look at some points that may not be immediately clear:
+Especially, we need to understand TL-B for [NFT Transfers](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md#1-transfer) in details.

-- `query_id`: This value can be set to 0.
-It is needed to separate different NFT transfer requests.
-Used in different services, that is, what query_id will be, depends only on the service and the purpose for which it will use it.
+- `query_id`: The query ID is needed to separate different NFT transfer requests.
+Because the query ID is used in conjunction with different services, for each unique service using unique query_id.
+This value can be set to 0.

 - `response_destination`: After processing the ownership change transaction there will be extra TON.
 They will be sent to this address, if specified, otherwise remain on the NFT balance.

-- `custom_payload`: Needed for specific tasks.
-Not used in ordinary NFT.
+- `custom_payload`: The custom_payload is needed to carry out specific tasks and is not used with ordinary NFTs.

-- `forward_amount`: If this field is not zero, the specified amount of TON will be sent to the new owner.
-That way new owner will be notified that he received something.
+- `forward_amount`: If the forward_amount isn’t zero, the specified TON amount will be sent to the new owner.
+That way the new owner will be notified that they received some tokens.

-- `forward_payload`: This is an additional data that can be sent to the new owner together with forward_amount.
-For example, using forward_payload you can [add a comment during the transfer of the NFT](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md#forward_payload-format), as we did earlier in the tutorial.
-However, the problem is that although it is written in the standard, the explorers do not fully support it. **In the case of Jettons the same problem is present**.
+- `forward_payload`: The forward_payload is additional data that can be sent to the new owner together with the forward_amount.
+For example, using forward_payload allows users to [add a comment during the transfer of the NFT](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md#forward_payload-format), as shown in an earlier tutorial.
+However, although the forward_payload is written within TON’s NFT standard, blockchain explorers do not fully support displaying various details.
+The same problem also exists when displaying Jettons.

-Now let's move on to building the transaction itself:
+Now let's build the transaction itself:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">